 This course covers advanced aspects of legal research, legal writing, and legal analysis for the legal assistant, with an emphasis on legal writing and analysis of complex issues.
 Students strengthen their legal research skills using a variety of primary and secondary sources, analyze complex legal problems, and write a persuasive memorandum or brief.
 Students also develop skills in computer assisted legal research and are introduced to fee-based services such as Westlaw, LEXIS as well as free Internet legal sources.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: PLA 1105.
-Lecture Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Lecture Hours: 30 Lab Hours: 20 Other Hours: 0